Osteopathy (manipulation therapy)

 Most osteopaths don’t call themselves complementary therapists.
 They are more likely to refer to themselves as primary healthcare practitioners.
 Osteopathy is becoming more widely recognised by the medical profession.
 Many GP surgeries throughout the country provide access to osteopathy.

-Some people who use osteopathy say it can help control pain, headaches and tension.
-They also say that it helps them relax, which improves their overall feeling of health and well being.
-There is no evidence to suggest that it will help treat or cure cancer.
+Some people who use osteopathy say it can help to control pain and tension.
+They also say that it helps them to relax, which improves their overall feeling of health and well being.
+There is no evidence to suggest that osteopathy will help treat or cure cancer.

 For more information look in our section about why people with cancer use complementary therapies.

 Although osteopathy is quite widely used, most of the scientific research evidence is about thrust techniques for back pain.
 There is now good evidence from clinical trials that spinal manipulation helps low back pain.
 The BEAM clinical trial in the UK in 2004 looked at how well spinal manipulation and exercise worked for low back pain.
-It found that manipulation worked slightly better than the standard care provided by GPs, and a bit better again when combined with an exercise programme afterwards.
+It found that manipulation worked slightly better than the standard care provided by GPs.
+It worked even better when combined with an exercise programme afterwards.

-A systematic review in 2006 looked at the results from 6 studies on osteopathic spinal manipulation for low back pain and found that back pain was significantly reduced and the benefit lasted for several months.
+A review of 6 studies (a systematic review) in 2006 looked at the results from studies on osteopathic spinal manipulation for low back pain.
+The studies found that back pain was significantly reduced after osteopathic treatment and the benefit lasted for several months.

 There is not much research into other gentler techniques (such as massage) that are more likely to be used for other illnesses, including cancer.
-But there is some evidence that massage helps with some cancer related symptoms such as lymphoedema, anxiety and tiredness.
+But there is some evidence that massage helps with some cancer related symptoms such as fluid build up (lymphoedema), anxiety and tiredness.
 Most evidence for osteopathy in cancer care is based on reports by patients, osteopaths, and some doctors saying that it has helped.
 This is called anecdotal evidence.

 The Cochrane Library has published reviews of spinal manipulation for asthma, chronic headaches, and period pain.
-Manipulation seems able to reduce the frequency of migraine and some other types of headaches.
+Manipulation seems able to reduce the frequency of tension type headaches.
 But trials have found that spinal manipulation does not help painful periods or asthma.
 Too few clinical trials have been done to know whether or not manipulation works for other conditions.

 Osteopathy is widely used, and is sometimes provided by the NHS so research into its use is continuing.
 The National Council for Osteopathic Research (NCOR) promotes research into osteopathy in the UK.

 An international trial is looking at whether osteopathy can help to reduce pain after breast cancer surgery.
+It is due to close in 2015.
 You can find out about this trial on the clinical trials.gov website.

 On your first visit, the osteopath will ask you some general questions about your health, lifestyle and medical history.
 These questions aim to find out what is causing your symptoms.
 Your osteopath may ask about